Trusted by 1000+ companies

 • A written assessment of role-to-experience relevance (your immigration advisor can draft this)

-• Any professional certifications (AWS, Azure, Google Cloud, CISSP, PMP, etc.), these strengthen the application significantly
+• Any professional certifications (AWS, Azure, Google Cloud, CISSP, PMP), which strengthen the application significantly

 No-degree IT Blue Card: quick reference